Automating Internet of Things Network Traffic Collection with Robotic Arm Interactions: Method

 \subsection{Demonstrating Effectiveness with Machine Learning}

-To evaluate the effectiveness of our approach, we want to verify that the button presses performed by the robotic arm actually lead to the collection of network traffic useful for IoT network research.
-More specifically, we want to showcase high correlations between the button presses and the captured IoT device traffic such that we can predict which buttons were pressed on the device from the network traffic alone.
-This allows us to infer that many of the captured packets are indeed triggered by the automated button presses.
-This also allows us to conclude that the captured traffic provides substantial information about user interactions with the IoT device and is therefore relevant for followup network, security, or privacy analysis.
+We evaluate the effectiveness of our approach by verifying that the button presses performed by the robotic arm actually lead to the collection of useful network traffic data.
+We do this by demonstrating that we can train a machine learning (ML) model to predict which buttons were pressed on the device from the network traffic alone.
+This allows us to conclude that the captured traffic provides substantial information about interactions with the IoT device and is therefore relevant for follow-up network, security, or privacy analysis.
+This machine learning task is inspired by the various metadata-based inference attacks in the consumer IoT privacy literature~\cite{apthorpe2019keeping, acar2020peek, trimananda2020packet}, in which network traffic is shown to reveal substantial information about user interactions with their IoT devices.

+It is important to emphasize that the design of the ML algorithm is \textit{not} the primary contribution of this study.
+We use ML simply as a method to verify that our robotic arm interaction approach generates useful IoT traffic.
+We expect that this automated method will be effective for many research purposes given that it allows rigorous device testing without tedious manual effort.

-We use machine learning to test the correlations between the button presses and the collected traffic as follows: 1) labeling IoT device traffic with the respective buttons pressed immediately prior to collection, and 2) training and testing a supervised machine learning algorithm using the button-labeled traffic data to determine if, given a packet in the collected traffic, we can correctly predict the button press that caused the packet.
+We perform the ML evaluation as follows: 1) Label recorded IoT device packets (training data) with the buttons pressed by the robotic arm immediately prior to collection, 2) Train a supervised machine learning model to predict which button presses caused the device to send specific packets in reserved test data.